- Public Works

 What is this green sticker on my door mean?
 This means the property has been added to the grass cutting list.
 The property will then be cut by a city contractor on a regular schedule and the owner will be responsible for all fees associated with the violation.

 How do I get off the grass cutting list?
-If you need to be removed from the grass cutting list you must submit to City Hall the “Routine Property Maintenance List Notice Form.”
-This form is available at the Service Center within City Hall and on the City website.
+If you need to be removed from the grass cutting list you must submit to City Hall the "Routine Property Maintenance List Notice Form."
+Download the form by clicking on the hyperlink or get a copy from the Service Center on the first floor inside City Hall.

 If this form is filled out and submitted and the property continues to be in violation because the grass and weeds are not being cut, it will be deemed a second offense and the ticket price goes up and it increases for each additional or subsequent offense.

-The city ordinance for grass cutting can be found under Article IV Noxious Weeds Sec.
-20-147 to Section 20-150.
+The city ordinance for grass cutting can be found under Article IV Noxious Weeds Section 20-147 to Section 20-150.